 I have a BA in Medieval and Modern History and a PhD in Modern History, both from the University of Birmingham.
 I joined the School in July 2004 to work with Virginia Berridge on an ESRC funded project on the drug voluntary sector and user groups from the 1970s to the present.
-I now hold a Wellcome Trust History of Medicine University Award.
-This project is concerned with the construction of the patient as consumer from the 1960s to the present.
-I am the Secretary of the European Association for the History of Medicine and Health and a member of the association's Scientific Board.
-I also edit the book reviews section in the Social History of Medicine.
+From 2007-2012 I held a Wellcome Trust History of Medicine University Award.
+This project was concerned with the construction of the patient as consumer from the 1960s to the present.
+In 2013, I was awarded a Wellcome Trust New Investigator Award.
+This project focuses on the place of public in public health in Britain since 1948.
+I also edit the book reviews section of the Social History of Medicine.

 - Public health history

 Repositioning the Patient: Patient Organizations, Consumerism, and Autonomy in Britain during the 1960s and 1970s.